Backpacking Partner Compatibility Test

 - Right Answer: I wear black toenail polish, so it doesn’t even show.

-What the most dangerous thing on a hiking trip?
+What is the most dangerous thing on a hiking trip?

 - Wrong Answer: Snakes.